Pike Regional CAC hosts cornhole tourney - The Troy Messenger

 It’s a fun game that all ages can enjoy and any age can win, said Kaley Green, Pike Regional CAC executive director.

-And, the winners of the Pike Regional CAC Cornhole Tournament were Kenny Green, a youngster, and Ed Jones.
+And, the winners of the Pike Regional CAC Cornhole Tournament were Dustin Williams – a youngster – and Kenny Green.

-“Everyone had a great time and it was a very competitive tournament,” Green said.
+“Everyone had a great time and it was a very competitive tournament,” Kenny Green said.
 “The competition was friendly and the winners were congratulated.
-We would have liked to have had more to participated but we were pleased and look forward to the next cornhole tournament.”
+We would have liked to have had more to participate but we were pleased and look forward to the next cornhole tournament.”

 Kenny Green said he enjoys the game of cornhole and he takes the competition seriously.